Ledger vs Trezor: Which Hardware Wallet is Best in 2025?

 Hardware vs. Software Wallets: Why Choose a Hardware Wallet?

-I started with a software wallet like MetaMask because it was free and easy to use.
-But I quickly realised its major flaw—being constantly connected to the internet, making it vulnerable to hacks, phishing attacks, and malware.
+I started with software wallets like MetaMask because they were free and easy to use.
+But I quickly realized their biggest flaw—they are always connected to the internet, making them vulnerable to hacks, phishing attacks, and malware.

-A hardware wallet, on the other hand, stores your private keys offline, significantly reducing the risk of cyber threats.
-From personal experience, here’s why I prefer hardware wallets:
+✅ A hardware wallet stores your private keys offline, significantly reducing the risk of cyber threats.

 Ledger vs. Trezor: Full Model Comparison